a stepparent’s guide to parental alienation

 Parental alienation doesn't just affect biological parents—alienation against stepmoms & stepdads absolutely happens.
 It's also possible for the alienating parent to primarily target the stepparent rather than the biological parent.
 Yayyyy 🎉 Even if we're not a direct target, parental alienation is definitely a stepparent issue as well as a biological parent issue.

 In our case, HCBM's parental alienation efforts didn't kick up in earnest till around the time we got married, about 4 years after I met Dan.
-While my relationship with my SD wasn't smooth sailing before that, our entire blended family then took a sharp nosedive like someone flipped a switch.
+While my relationship with my SD wasn't smooth sailing before that, that’s when our entire blended family took a sudden and sharp nosedive like someone flipped a switch.

 Oh, I guess someone did kinda flip a switch: HCBM.
 She went from "some high conflict plus casual parental alienation" to "DESTROY" in approximately 36 hours: the length of time it took for her to suggest moving 500+ miles away, have Dan consider her offer, and have him decline to give his permission.

-As hard as it was for me to connect with my stepdaughter, once I understood that it wasn't me she was rejecting—it was our entire family, including the dad she'd been absolutely crazy about just weeks before—I felt somewhat better.
+As hard as it was for me to accept my stepdaughter’s cold shoulder, once I understood that it wasn't only me she was rejecting—it was our entire family, including the dad she'd been absolutely crazy about just weeks before—I felt somewhat better.
 Before, I just could not get why my SD acted the way she did.
 After I found more parental alienation resources and learned more about PAS, the way my stepdaughter acted made sense to me.
 I still didn't like it.
 But at least I could finally stop blaming myself.

 We have this idea as stepparents that we must be doing something really wrong if our relationship with our stepkids is less than ideal.
 In reality, blending a family is insanely complicated for millions of reasons, not least of which is because we typically have very inaccurate ideas about how life in a blended family should be.

-Recognizing my stepdaughter was being alienated from us—actively turned against her dad, actively turned against me—helped me put her behavior in perspective, helped me realize that my SD wasn't responding emotionally the way a typical stepdaughter would.
-I'm positive that without her mother's alienation of me, our relationship would have self-corrected in line with the normal process of becoming a stepparent.
+Recognizing my stepdaughter was being alienated from us—actively turned against her dad, actively turned against me—helped me put her behavior in perspective, helped me realize that my stepdaughter wasn't responding emotionally the way a typical child would.
+I'm positive that without her mother's alienation, our relationship would have self-corrected in line with the normal process of becoming a stepparent.

 Why stepparenting an alienated stepkid is so much harder